 The Kangaroo Island Feral Cat Eradication Program is led by the Kangaroo Island Landscape Board, and seeks to eradicate feral cats across Kangaroo Island, beginning in Dudley Peninsula.
 To support this program a feral cat proof fence has been built along the isthmus connecting Dudley Peninsula to the remainder of the island.
 Works are currently underway to remove cats across the Dudley Peninsula, working in a front from the eastern-most point towards this fence.
-Most terrestrial parks considered in this plan are to the east of the feral fence, with the exception of Cygnet Estuary and Nepean Bay conservation parks.
+Most parks considered in this plan are to the east of the feral fence, with the exception of Cygnet Estuary, Nepean Bay and the small islet conservation parks.